 Molybdenum: Lower Melting Point and Density

-Molybdenum has a lower melting point and density than tungsten.
-Its high thermal conductivity, low coefficients of thermal expansion, and strength make it ideal for use in semiconductor base plates, industrial motors, aerospace, and defense applications.
-Molybdenum is also used in steel alloys to improve their strength and electrical conductivity, as well as their resistance to corrosion and wear.
+Molybdenum, while also a refractory metal, has a lower melting point and density than tungsten, making it suitable for different industrial applications.
+Its high electrical conductivity, combined with low coefficients of thermal expansion and significant strength, makes it ideal for use in semiconductor base plates, industrial motors, aerospace components, and defense applications.

 Molybdenum is highly machinable, comparable to stainless steel when using certain techniques.
-It can be machined with conventional equipment, but cutting tools need to be sharp, as dull tools will result in edge break.
-Because molybdenum is abrasive, expect cutting tools to wear out more quickly compared to machining iron or steel.
+It can be machined with conventional equipment, but cutting tools must be sharp to avoid edge breakage.
+Because molybdenum is abrasive, expect cutting tools to wear out more quickly compared to machining other metals like iron or steel.
 Similar to tungsten alloys, rough turning of molybdenum is acceptable with depths of cut up to 1/8″.
-Finishing work should be done with a depth cut of 0.005” to 0.015”.
+For finishing work, a depth cut of 0.005” to 0.015” is recommended.

-When welding molybdenum, begin with a chemical cleaning to remove impurities.
-To achieve the best welding results, perform in a vacuum as opposed to an open atmosphere—where you risk the material absorbing nitrogen and oxygen.
-Absorption can lead to oxidation and brittleness.
+When welding molybdenum, it’s crucial to begin with a chemical cleaning to remove impurities.
+To achieve the best welding results, it is advisable to perform the process in a vacuum instead of an open atmosphere to prevent the material from absorbing nitrogen and oxygen, which can lead to oxidation and brittleness.

 Molybdenum vs Tungsten: Cost-Efficient Sources